 Image: Adam Fields

-You can expect roughly 30% reduction if you follow recommended dosage for Lovaza.
+Most people see about a 30% reduction if you follow recommended dosage for Lovaza.
 Your mileage may vary.
 If your triglycerides were at 300, Lovaza can get you to 200.
 But that’s still high.

 How I cut my Triglycerides by more than half!

 This is a personal journey.
 Your results will certainly vary.

 Very high triglycerides run in my family.
 There are 12-year-olds with 1200 Triglycerides.
 I wasn’t quite that unlucky.